Notes on Wick's theorem in many-body theory: Introduction

 \section{\bf Introduction}

 For bosons and fermions, destruction and creation operators of a particle in a state $|i\rangle$ annihilate the {\em vacuum}: $\psi_i|{\rm vac}\rangle $ and $\langle {\rm vac}|\psi^\dagger_i=0$.
 Since observables have null expectation value in the vacuum state, it is convenient to construct them with creation operators on the left of destruction operators (normal order).
 However, in a many body theory one usually makes reference to the ground state $|gs\rangle $ of some non-interacting or effective theory, which is filled with particles or quasiparticles.
-The theory is also supplied with a {\em basis of canonical operators} $\alpha_a^-$ and $\alpha_a^+ $, $a=1,2,\ldots $